LE JEU DU TOUR DE FRANCE

 The yellow jersey, always leading the race.

 Bourvil and Miss Tour the France near the banner.
-The red lantern rider, always closing the peloton.
+The red lantern rider, of course, is always closing the peloton.

 The Champagne, Laon's cathedral, Paris...

-Unfortunately, the rules of the game are childish, almost a game of goose... but who cares with such a beautiful game?.
+Unfortunately, the rules of the game are childish, almost a game of goose... but who cares when the game is so beautiful?

 This game was widely advertised.
 The image above is a postcard-sized advertisement seen for sale on eBay.
 James "Aldo" Ross, has sent several scans of a 1949 Tour de France "Programme Officiel" published by Les Éditions Paris-Vendome, which includes several advertisements for the game, along with a photo of the editors of L’Équipe examining the game.